paulRbr/paulrbr.github.io/source/blog/2016-11-09-My-journey-at-Velocity-conference-2016.html.markdown

 skip_to_link: { talks: "Skip directly to the talks transcripts 📝" }
 ---

-I had the chance to attend [Velocity conf 2016](http://conferences.oreilly.com/velocity/devops-web-performance-eu){:target="_blank"} in Amsterdam thanks to my current employer [Trainline](https://www.trainline.eu/about/us){:target="_blank"} (ex Capitaine Train).
+I had the chance to attend [Velocity conf 2016](http://conferences.oreilly.com/velocity/devops-web-performance-eu){:target="_blank"} in Amsterdam thanks to my current employer [Trainline](https://www.trainline.eu/about/us){:target="_blank"} (formerly Capitaine Train).
 This article is a minimal transcript of my journey there during the talk sessions.

 READMORE